 GMF participates in a number of federally-assisted grant programs, which are subject to financial and compliance audits by federal agencies or their representatives.
 As such, there exists a contingent liability for potential questioned costs that may result from such audits.
 Management does not anticipate any significant adjustments as a result of such audits.

 Note 10.
 Operating Leases

-GMF leases office space in several of its international locations with lease terms expiring over various dates through August 2024.
+GMF leases office space in several of its international locations with lease terms expiring over various dates through October 2019.

-Total future minimum lease payments under these leases at May 31, 2016, are as follows:
+Total future minimum lease payments under these leases are as follows: